RaiyanJahangir/MammoFind-Demo/README.md

 For Windows
 ```
-python Graph_Generator.ipynb
+jupyter nbconvert --to notebook --execute --inplace Graph_Generator.ipynb

 ```

 For Linux
 ```
-python3 Graph_Generator.ipynb
+jupyter nbconvert --to notebook --execute --inplace Graph_Generator.ipynb
 ```

 ### After running the notebook, check index.html to see the generated graph

 ### Then start the Flask Server by running app.py
-This code activates the flask server and connects the LLM to the web interface for chatting.
+This code activates the Flask server and connects the LLM to the web interface for chatting.

 For Windows
 ```